 Now, in addition to all of this, the law allows the manufacturer to deduct an amount of this payment to cover the use of the vehicle – before it was deemed a lemon.
 This amount is the mileage offset.

-Lemon law in California has a defined formula for this.
+Lemon buybacks in California have a defined formula for this.